GiacomoTezza/IoT_group31/README.md

 <!-- - Modify Arm Linker > File Search Path in project properties by adding DriverLib and GrLib object files as follows:
 `~\driver\source\ti\grlib\lib\ccs\m4f\grlib.a`
 `~\driver\source\ti\devices\msp432p4xx\driverlib\ccs\msp432p4xx_driverlib.lib` -->
-- Build and burn the project to the board.
-Enjoy!
+- Build and flash the project to the board

 ## WebServer

 To setup and run the webserver, follow the steps:

+- Make sure to have python 3.6+ installed
-Go to the previously cloned repository
+- Go to the previously cloned repository
 ```
 cd IoT_group31/
 ```
-You can optionally start a virtual enviroment (you will need to install also virtualenv or you can use the one you prefer)
+- You can optionally start a virtual enviroment (you will need to install also virtualenv or you can use the one you prefer)
 ```
 virtualenv venv
 source venv/bin/activate
 ```
-Install dependencies
+- Install dependencies
 ```
 pip install -r webserver/requirements.txt
 ```
-Run the application
+- Run the application
 ```
 python webserver/app.py
 ```